True Highlands Blog

 Some locally produced Water Buffalo to go with that?
 Why of course, look no further than Orkney.

 Harris Tweed is one of these things that is distinctly Scottish.
 Handmade in the Islands, it has an unsurpassed reputation for quality.
 Apart from traditional suits, the fabric can be used to make a wide range of modern gifts like iPad covers, cushions and door stops.
-Check out TC Designs for some inspiration.
+Check out Picture Bute for some inspiration.

 For that really special someone, then it doesn’t get much better than bespoke Celtic jewellery made on the Isle of Skye.
 Garth Duncan has over 40 years’ experience and a huge range of designs to choose from.